SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `load_file`

 - Arguments: none.
 - Description: add the (unprocessed) file contents to the document.
+Note that this involves running sentence-splitting, which requires the input file to not have syntax errors.
-- Failure mode: never fails.
+- Failure mode: recoverable failure.
+- Failure payload: object with `loc` field (error location, `null` if none).
 - Response payload: `null`.

 ### `insert_blanks`